theJugglingCompany.com

 One hand reaching could retrieve the ring.
 A single leader, a single email, a single town hall could technically complete the physical action of picking up what dropped.

-But two hands reaching at once changes the meaning of the gesture.
+But the image shows two.
+And the doubling changes the meaning of the gesture.

 When recovery is one-sided - when the change program reaches for the disengaged team without the disengaged team reaching back, or when the disengaged team reaches back without the change program meeting them - the ring is retrieved but the structure that dropped it is unchanged.
 The ring will go back into orbit, and the same conditions that produced the drop will still be present.